 Once your cranberries are cooked, you can place them on the drying trays.
 You can also sprinkle the berries with some sugar to sweeten them up before you place them on the trays.
 I did not do this step because I like the tart flavor.
 Place a couple pieces of parchment paper on the bottom of the dehydrator to ensure no staining from juice and falling cranberries.
 Make sure to allow some space between each berry so they can dry properly.
 Fill each tray and stack until full.
 I used all four trays, but you may find that you may not need all of them.

 Since the cranberries are open from the cooking process, the dehydrating time was around 14 hours.
 Place the top of the dehydrator on the tray stack and plug it in.
 Set the dial to 130 degrees.
-The heating fan will began to turn.
+The heating fan will begin to turn.
 You should check back from time to time and rotate your trays to ensure all is good.
 Make sure that all the berries are dry if not you may have to place them in a bit longer.

 The second method I tried was placing the whole thawed cranberries on each of the trays to dehydrate.
 This method took almost twice as long.
-Again make sure you rotate your trays half way through the process.
+Again make sure you rotate your trays halfway through the process.

 As you can see the cranberries keep their fullness and the flavor is much more profound.